jtwool/superdead-rules/src/3_powers.md

 Powers reduced below +1 in this way cannot be used until you have recovered.

 If you incur more wounds than you can soak with a single power, you can use multiple powers to soak the damage.
 If damage is partially soaked, the remainder is incurred as wounds.

+## Drawbacks
+Your powers may have drawbacks: a cost associated with using the power.

+Some common drawbacks are:
+- Appearance: your appearance is disfigured
+- Activation: you must activate the power before using it
+- Charge Up: you must charge up the power before using it
+- Dependency: you must wait for something to happen before you can use the power
+- Utility Belts / Super Suits: you are dependent on items or equipment

+Power drawbacks can be **minor** (+1) or **major** (+2).

+**Minor drawbacks** are drawbacks that hinder the use of a power, but do not prevent the character from performing other tasks or fitting in in society.
+For example, dependency on a super suit, or the requirement to activate a "fire form" before manipulating fire energy would be minor drawbacks.

+**Major drawbacks** impact a character's ability to fit in in society or significantly reduce the utility of more than one power.
+Examples of a major drawback would be: an inability to make physical contact with others, or a grotesque and monstrous appearance.

+The same drawback cannot apply to more than one power.

 ## Using Powers While Cracked
 When you have cracked, controlling your powers becomes more difficult.